DALAI-project/CornerAPI/README.md

 `sudo docker port corner_container`

+## Logging

+Logging events are saved into a file `api_log.log` in the same folder where the `api.py` file is located.
+Previous content of the log file is overwritten after each restart.
+More information on different logging options is available [here](https://docs.python.org/3/library/logging.html).

 ## Testing the API

 The API has two endpoints: `/corner` endpoint expects the input image to be included in the client's POST request, while